|

 is rather strange that there is not much known about this conductor,

-except for the few data in the book of Holmes.
-There is not a Wikipedia
+except for the few data in the book of Holmes and the entry in the

 the back of the cover of the Spalding-Beethoven disc is printed: "The